Shivam-Dave/Plant-Leaf-Disease-Detection-System/README.md

 ## Usage
-1.Open the Jupyter Notebook file.
+1. Open the Jupyter Notebook file.
-2.Follow the instructions to load the dataset and train the model.
+2. Follow the instructions to load the dataset and train the model.
-3.Use the Tkinter interface to upload leaf images and get disease predictions.
+3. Use the Tkinter interface to upload leaf images and get disease predictions.

 ## License